AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 ---
-title: Invalidating Cached Pages From AEM
+title: Invalidate Cached Pages From AEM
 description: Learn how to configure the interaction between Dispatcher and AEM to ensure effective cache management.
 cmgrlastmodified: 01.11.2007 08 22 29 [aheimoz]
 pageversionid: 1193211344162